vsternbach/angularjs-typescript-webpack/README.md

 The angularjs-typescript-webpack project comes preconfigured with a local development webserver.
 It is a webpack-dev-server, that supports hot reload.
 You can start this webserver with `npm start`.

-Now browse to the app at `http://localhost:8080/`.
+Now browse to the app at `http://localhost:3000/`.

 ### Building and running the App in Production

-To build the application for production just run `npm bundle`, it creates dist directory that have the production optimized build.
+To build the application for production just run `npm build`, it creates dist directory that have the production optimized build.